 changes to be merged into the

-main branch.
+master branch.
 Within these

 issue and PR tracking, we use labels to indicate what these changes/problems

 pertain to.
 Each repository has a set of labels.
 Labels are helpful to

 understand scope and impact and aids in GitHub search engine optimization.

 To understand the scope of any work, we use GitHub milestone tracking.

 Finally, we use GitHub project boards to illustrate and manage issues and

 PRs.
 Each repository has its own project board.
 These are kanban style boards

 The general workflow are as follow when starting any improvement:

 Create a new GitHub issue if one does not exist.
 Begin tracking it in the project board